 - Look into public transport.
 In Florida or LA, pretty much everyone needs a car for the huge city distances.
 But in New York you can't park anywhere, so the subway wins.
 Many European cities have great public transport, so always check.

 - Check taxi prices.
-If you plan to spend most of the time topping up the tan rather than travelling, a few taxi rides may be cheaper.
+If you plan to spend most of your time topping up your tan rather than travelling, a few taxi rides may be cheaper.
 International taxi fare calculator Holiday Taxis* gives an estimate of what journeys might cost.

 - Take your own car.
 If venturing onto Europe's winding roads, it may be possible to take your own car.
-All UK car insurance policies automatically provide the correct minimum cover required by law in all EU countries, but check if the full cover extends to Europe for full protection.
+All UK car insurance policies automatically provide the correct minimum cover required by law in all EU countries, but check if the full cover extends to Europe as well.